chhaylatte/Reactive/README.md

 Reactive style can help keep code maintainable by encouraging unidirectional dataflow.
 Team or project constraints may not allow the use of a reactive framework such as `Combine`, so `Reactive` can be an alternative.  `Reactive` works with Swift 5.1, and takes very little time to learn.  `Reactive` does not need any extra coding overhead of unsubscribing, retaining, or releasing any objects.  `Reactive` is smart enough to discard handlers if the associated listener is deallocated.

 ## How
+`Reactive` can be used as either an object or as a property wrapper.
+The property wrapper is more similar to what modern Swift with Combine is doing.

 ### Reactive Object
 Initialize a `Reactive` type with any type that is intended to be observed.
 Ex. a `String` that can be changed and used to update a label.
 ```swift